 4. Maintain Accuracy While Paying Bills

 In case if you forget to make a payment, do not wait till the next coming due date to clear your bills; by then, it can get filed under the credit bureau.
+We will suggest you make your payments as soon as you recall that you have missed paying off your debts.

-5. Backup Of An Emergency Fund
+5. Keep An Emergency Fund

+If you don’t have access to your savings, you would have to go into debt to cover emergency expenses.
+A small emergency fund will also cover your small expenses from daily work.
 It would help if you worked on building a small emergency fund, and for this, $1000 is a good place from where you can start.

 Once you get that, make it your objective to create a bigger fund than before, such as $2000.
+Typically you wish to have a backup of around three to six months of your expenses.

 6. Initiate By Making Little Payments